fcdimitr/fglt/README.md

     demo.m

-which showcases the use of FGλT on a couple of test graphs.
+which showcases the use of FGlT on a couple of test graphs.

 ## Julia wrapper

-You can use FGλT with Julia with the [FGLT.jl](https://github.com/NorthSailor/FGLT.jl) package.
+You can use FGlT with Julia with the [FGLT.jl](https://github.com/NorthSailor/FGLT.jl) package.

 # Building with Meson

 You can use [Meson](https://mesonbuild.com) to build a shared library and link the demo executable against it.
-You need to build the shared library to use FGλT with [Julia](https://github.com/NorthSailor/FGLT.jl) or Python.
+You need to build the shared library to use FGlT with [Julia](https://github.com/NorthSailor/FGLT.jl) or Python.

 After installing meson and ninja, you can simply run: